Documentation

 Defining Constraints

-Constraints are defined as a function that returns a tuple of constraint objects.
+Constraints are defined as a function that returns a constraint set, usually a tuple of fluent terminal constraints.
 The #[planning_solution] macro wires this up automatically.
+Use #[solverforge_constraints] when the function owns reusable stream bindings or grouped chains that should be compiled as one shared retained node.

 use solverforge::prelude::*;